Guidelines for Graduate Study

 2. Students will be admitted to degree candidacy when the following conditions have been met: 1) no probation, 2) satisfactory completion of the English Proficiency Exam, 3) satisfactory academic record, and 4) approved Degree Plan.
-In addition, students enrolled in the Master of Science program must submit an approved Proposed Plan of Research before being admitted to degree candidacy.
+In addition, students enrolled in the Master of Science program Thesis Option must submit an approved Proposed Plan of Research before being admitted to degree candidacy.
 (Changed August 19, 2002).

 3. If the student's record is unsatisfactory, he/she may be asked to terminate graduate study.
 In such an event, the student may appeal her/his case by letter to the Biology Graduate Committee.
 After consulting with the student's major advisor, the committee may request that additional work be completed, or the student may be required to discontinue graduate study.

-1. For students enrolled in the Master of Science program, a Proposed Plan of Research should be submitted to the major advisor subsequent to the selection of an area of research.
+1. For students enrolled in the Master of Science Thesis Option program, a Proposed Plan of Research should be submitted to the major advisor subsequent to the selection of an area of research.
 Guidelines for writing the plan are given in Exhibit 4.
 This plan must be approved by the advisor and the members of the student's graduate committee.
 At least one meeting of the committee must be held to discuss the research plan.
 It is not satisfactory for the student to get signatures of approval without such a meeting.
 (Changed August 19, 2002).

-2. The major advisor will work closely with students enrolled in the Master of Science program throughout all phases of the research, guiding and evaluating progress periodically.
+2. The major advisor will work closely with students enrolled in the Master of Science Thesis Option program throughout all phases of the research, guiding and evaluating progress periodically.
 However, the research is the responsibility of the student.
 (Changed August 19, 2002)

-3. When the research required for students enrolled in the Master of Science program is completed and the student believes the thesis or project summary is in a reasonably polished form, this first draft should be submitted to the major advisor for evaluation and critiquing.
+3. When the research required for students enrolled in the Master of Science Thesis Option program is completed and the student believes the thesis or project summary is in a reasonably polished form, this first draft should be submitted to the major advisor for evaluation and critiquing.
 It may be necessary to rewrite the material several times before it is suitable for review and evaluation by the other members of the student's graduate committee.
 For thesis requirements and deadlines, see Department Guidelines for Submission of Theses.
 If the advisor should be away from the campus during the final stages of a thesis or research problem, it is the student's responsibility to make satisfactory arrangements for completing the manuscript.
 (Changed August 19, 2002)

 I. Final Requirements

-1. Each graduate student enrolled in the Master of Science program must give a public defense of her/his work.
+1. Each graduate student enrolled in the Master of Science Thesis Option program must give a public defense of her/his work.
 This is followed by a private defense before the student's committee.
 If approved, the final exam card is signed and forwarded to the Graduate Office with a copy to the Graduate Program Coordinator for inclusion in the student's file.
 If a student does not pass the final examination, the student may defend again no sooner than 4 months, and no later than 10 months after the date of the original defense.
 Failure to pass the final examination a second time, or allowing the 10 month period to lapse, will result in the removal of the student from the graduate program.
 (Changed August 19, 2002).

-2. Each graduate student enrolled in the Master of Arts program must be examined by an exam committee of at least 3 faculty members appointed by the Chair of the Department of Biological Sciences in consultation with the advisor.
+2. Each graduate student enrolled in the Master of Science Non-thesis program must be examined by an exam committee of at least 3 faculty members appointed by the Chair of the Department of Biological Sciences in consultation with the advisor.
 If the student fails the exam on the first attempt, a second attempt must be made the following semester (including summer semesters).
 Failing the comprehensive oral examination a second time will result in dismissal from the program.
 (Changed August 19, 2002).

 J. Residence Requirement